 In August 1949, the French National Assembly made continued support for the Indochina war contingent on a pledge that no draftees would be sent to Indochina, thus further limiting the already small pool of manpower available for assignment to the theater.

-As I have noted in previous blog posts regarding Dien Bien Phu book, Paris would not send French boys to bleed across Indochina.
+As I have noted in earlier blog posts about Dien Bien Phu book, Paris would not send French boys to bleed across Indochina.
 Their colonial armies would take that role.
 And they sadly filled it well.
-During the war French backed communist parties did their best to slow all legislation to bolster their military.
+During the war, French-backed communist parties did their best to slow all legislation to slow their military effort.

 This loss of a true military commitment and logistical support doomed their war plans and ultimately their seat on the global stage as a world power.